 - Rookie ADP: 1.12

-Overview: Rashod Bateman looked like a sure fire tier 1 prospect the 1b to Ja’Marr Chase’s 1a for most of the run up to the draft, and then his pro day happened.
+Overview: Rashod Bateman looked like a sure-fire tier 1 prospect the 1b to Ja’Marr Chase’s 1a for most of the run-up to the draft, and then his pro day happened.
 Rashod Bateman checked in significantly shorter and smaller than Minnesota had been labeling him as for years.
-While the size concerns are not a death knell it does provide for less successful comps compared to where he was before and thus I had to move him down from my personal tier 1 rankings.
+While the size concerns are not a death knell it does provide for less successful comps compared to where he was before and thus I had to move him down from my personal tier 1 ranking.
 All that being said Bateman has the ceiling of Stefon Diggs and in this class that is good enough to be in the argument for WR2 in this class.
 I know many are concerned about the landing spot but if there’s anything we can count on in the NFL and life is that change is constant and I would expect for Baltimore to eventually see some change to the passing game that will allow Bateman to be unlocked.
 The cream always rises to the top.

 - Player Comp: Stefon Diggs

 Elijah Moore – New York Jets – 2nd Round Pick